 The “it’s all good” feeling for me is when it suddenly becomes perfectly clear that the key to peace is to let go of “the struggle” and suddenly life becomes effortless, and with it comes amazing clarity, even if only for a moment.

 Another cool thing was that we were all kind of “stranded” in the village each night.
 You couldn’t really go anywhere, and it made for a very social atmosphere.
 People reached out to each other and talked, or invited you to dinner or to go skiing.
 Also the lodge had a bon fire each night, even when it was very cold.
 I so enjoyed sitting outside, around the fire enjoying a bourbon old fashioned and seeing a million stars in the night sky.

 What I learned about the Park:

 It is a whole different experience in winter.
-And even though its cold and the weather is unpredictable, unlike in summer, you will spend the time with fun people who are as adventurous as you are, even if their adventure means they braved the roads and the cold to get there.
+And even though its cold and the weather is unpredictable, unlike in summer, you will spend the time with fun people who are as adventurous as you are.

 What I learned about myself:

 I’m not sure if it’s because I’m getting old or what, but there were some scary parts about this trip that gave me pause.
 On the drive down from town, there were 70 mile an hour winds whipping down Paradise Valley, and the roads were terrible (icy and white out conditions).
 I was pretty afraid of the drive, and the little voice in my head kept making a huge deal of it, trying to convince me to cancel the trip.
 It felt harder than it should have to shut that voice up and talk myself into sucking it up and making the drive.
 I was very relieved to reach Mammoth Hot Springs.